BrunoTCouto/ecmd/README.md

 <!-- [![NPM Version][npm-image]][https://www.npmjs.com/package/ecmd]
 [![Downloads Stats][npm-downloads]][https://www.npmjs.com/package/ecmd] -->

-I created this npm with the intention of facilitating the execution of commands in the CMD that need many parameters and that need "interaction with the user".Ex: commands that ask passwords or permission to perform some action...
+I created this npm with the intention of facilitating the execution of commands in the CMD that need many parameters and that need "interaction with the user". <br/>
+Ex: commands that ask passwords or permission to perform some action...

 <!-- ![](header.png) -->